fredhutchio/r_machine_learning/class1.md

     - ideal for human analyst not necissarily software development

 >For a primer on tidyverse check out [Tidy Modeling with R, Chapter 2: A Tidyverse Primer](https://www.tmwr.org/tidyverse.html)
+>For more information on design principles behind tidyverse check out the [Tidyverse Design Guide](https://design.tidyverse.org)

 - We will use functions from
   - ggplot2: for viz